Maya Thirrai

 Maya Thirrai is a 2017 Indian Tamil-language streaming television series that premiered on 30 April 2017 and 13 August 2017 on ALTBalaji.
-The series is available for streaming on the ALT Balaji App and its associated websites since its release date.
+The series has been available for streaming on the ALT Balaji app and its associated websites since its release date.

 Plot

 The series revolves around Prakash and Sandhya.
 Sandhya has everything that ever girl desires but something felt missing.
 After years of waiting, she meets Prakash, a handsome widower who came with a promise of all she ever wanted.
 Little did she know that her picture-perfect marriage was nothing but an illusion.
 The series explores a mysterious grandmother, an autistic twin, a seductress, and a chilling supernatural vibe that makes a thrilling story.